 Jamie is an International athlete in Judo and Obstacle Course Racing.
 After being born with chronic pain, Jamie underwent a below-knee amputation to improve his quality of life and allow him to pursue his sport.
 Jamie is involved in many activities such as Tough Mudder, rock climbing, judo, competitive powerlifting and has achieved a Gold Duke of Edinburgh award which lead him to meeting the Royal Family.

-Jamie is a 24 year old adaptive athlete with a below-knee amputation from Basingstoke, Hampshire.
+Jamie is a 25 year old motivational speaker and adaptive athlete with a below-knee amputation from Basingstoke, Hampshire.
 Jamie inspires others through sharing his own story of perseverance.

 After developing a chronic pain condition, Jamie made the difficult decision to undergo a below-knee amputation in September 2016 and subsequently needed a revision surgery in September 2017.
 As part of his rehabilitation following surgery, Jamie has learnt how to walk with his prosthesis.
-Going forward, he will require a number of different prostheses specific to his sporting needs to enable him to train to his full potential.
-Jamie uses a Blade XT running blade from Blatchfords clinic in Basingstoke.
+Jamie uses a Blade XT running blade from Blatchford clinic in Basingstoke.

 Jamie’s ambition is to be a role model to other young people who are in similar situations to his.
 He wants to inspire them to believe that they can overcome challenges and see the opportunities open to them in both the world of work and sport.
 He challenges stereotypes which people may associate with his impairment and his acceptance speech for his Gold Duke of Edinburgh award was an inspiration to two hundred people and has lead him to meeting with the Royal Family.
 Jamie has been invited on several occasions to speak at Buckingham Palace as well as St James’s Palace and Hampton Court.
 He intends to continue to engage people through events, social media and his public speaking for schools, colleges and organisations.